 About Ben Teehankee

 Dr. Benito "Ben" L. Teehankee is the Jose E. Cuisia Professor of Business Ethics at the Department of Management and Organization (where he served as founding Department Chairman in 2011-14) of the Ramon V. del Rosario College of Business, De La Salle University.
-He has taught the following courses at some point in his nearly 40 years of teaching: sociology, statistics, research methods, total quality management, business ethics, organizational behavior, managing change, strategic management, corporate governance, management theory, business intelligence & analytics, humanistic management, service management, action research and faith-based management.
+He has taught the following courses at some point in his more than 40 years of teaching: sociology, statistics, research methods, total quality management, business ethics, organizational behavior, managing change, strategic management, corporate governance, management theory, business intelligence & analytics, humanistic management, service management, action research, and faith-based management.

 Ben conducts executive development seminars on humanistic management under the university's School of Lifelong Learning (SOLL).
 He has served as a speaker or consultant to various private, government, and educational organizations including BDO Unibank, HSBC, AES, RCBC Group of Companies, Globe Telecom, PLDT, Siemens, Andersen Consulting, Petron, Amkor, Marsman Tours and Travel, Pascual Laboratories, Consuelo Foundation, Bangko Sentral ng Pilipinas, the Bureau of Food and Drugs, the Department of Interior and Local Government, Department of Health, University of Santo Tomas, Miriam College, St. Scholastica’s College, the World Health Organization, among many others.